Robot cleaners are coming, this time to wipe up your coronavirus germs

 “Labor market research especially has been showing over the last three recessions that automation constantly happens, but it’s cyclical,” said Mark Muro, a senior fellow at the Brookings Institution.
 “It doesn’t occur only at a steady gradual pace.
 It deploys in bursts.”

-In a Brookings Economics Study report, researchers found 88 percent of job loss in routine occupations, such as some clerical or manufacturing work, occurs within 12 months of a recession — and much of that results from an increase in automation.
-Meanwhile, seven months after the coronavirus began spreading in the United States, 29 million people are receiving unemployment.
+In a Brookings Economics Studies report, researchers found 88 percent of job loss in routine occupations, such as some clerical or manufacturing work, occurs within 12 months of a recession — and much of that results from an increase in automation.
+Meanwhile, seven months after the coronavirus began spreading in the United States, 29 million people are receiving unemployment compensation.

 The technology deployed can range from more basic automation, like self-checkout stands at a store, to more complicated robots or drones.
 And while robotics hasn’t progressed as quickly as developers or sci-fi novels would have us believe, robots have taken on food delivery, warehouse work and other jobs typically performed by humans.